craigwashere/100-Days-of-Python/README.md

 Day 69:		culmination of 4 'days' of learning.
 The final website has several routes, user login validation and adminstration mode.
 Users can add posts and comment on other blogs.
 Again, utilizing WTForms, jinja, bootstrap, SQLAlchemy, and SQLite.

+Day 72:		beginning data science section investigating salaries based on college majors and simple plots with Pandas and MatPlotLib